dostap/dostap/_posts/2016-04-19-podcast_love.md

 These guys know .NET, also - other things, such as best practices and what it really means to be an Intermediate or a Senior Developer.
 Apparently, they are still learning programming, and I am still learning from them about all the things I don't know.
 Thanks, guys!

 ### 5. [Serial](https://serialpodcast.org/)
 You cannot fail to mention a classic, can you?
-The gripping first Season was worse than Netflix, when it comes to
+The gripping first Season was worse than Netflix, when it comes to binging on a good story.
+It is a murder mystery, and it is real life, and I am pretty sure this is the podcast that made me truly appreciate the podcast art.